a6eline/ML_arduino_alarm/README.md

-# Nano ESP32 (Remote) Alarm Clock with ML Voice Recognition
+# Alarm Clock with ML Voice Recognition
 An alarm clock which has to be turned off remotely elsewhere using esp_now one way communication to split system into 2 devices.
 The purpose of this is to ensure that users get out of bed to turn it off instead of snoozing and going back to bed.
+This can take in ESP and Arduino BLE boards.

 Status: Ongoing
 > ML Voice Recognition Model is made by @abbie_bola